bonzid/bonzid/README.md

 ## Let's connect?
 🤝 I'm always open to new opportunities and collaborations.
-Feel free to reach out if you'd like to discuss ideas, projects, or opportunities!
+Feel free to reach out if you'd like to discuss ideas or new projects!